Why choose WC?

 - Considered a “best-practice” model at the small-college level, WC Athletic Training faculty and students have been featured in full-color photographs on the cover of NATA News in April 2000— the monthly newsmagazine for Certified Athletic Trainers, as well as the cover of June 8, 2001 Chronicle of Higher Education Career Network Section—the weekly publication for all of higher education.

-Students are actively involved in research.
-In 2005 five senior students and 2006 four senior students gave poster presentations at the state (OATA) and district (GLATA) annual meetings.
-In 2005, Michael Moore, and in 2006 Kristin Stanton won the “OATA Exceptional Research Award” for undergraduate students.
-Each senior AT major completes a semester long research project of their choice and submitts their findings for publication and presentation.
+- Students are actively involved in research.
+Between 2018 and 2019. nine students gave poster presentations at the state (OATA) annual meetings.
+In 2018, Kyle Arcaro, and in 2019 Taylor Priest won the “OATA Exceptional Research Award” for undergraduate students.

-The clinical education plan for Athletic Training is well-developed and includes early hands-on rotations in the state-of-the-art athletic training room, with sports teams and clinical rotations on and off campus.
+- The clinical education plan for Athletic Training is well-developed and includes early hands-on rotations in the state-of-the-art athletic training clinic, with sports teams and clinical rotations on and off campus.

-The faculty and staff at WC are deeply committed to meeting individual student needs.
-Together, the six full-time Athletic Training faculty and staff who teach and provide services have over 80 years of experience.
+- The faculty and staff at WC are deeply committed to meeting individual student needs.
+Together, the seven full-time Athletic Training faculty and staff who teach and provide services have over 100 years of experience.
 WC is a private college that promotes understanding and respect for all people through the integration of its Quaker tradition, practices and beliefs.
 This non-discriminatory, social justice philosophy permeates throughout the program, and is a focal point in the development of caring attitudes toward injured athletes and patients.